Inca Trail Trek to Machu Picchu

 - Professional Guides:All of our guides studied English and tourism at Cusco National University.
 They all grew up in this region and have a true passion to teach others about their heritage.
 They are fun yet professional, and will ensure you are safe and happy.

-- A Porter for your Personal Belongings:We include a personal porter who is responsible for carrying your duffel bag.
+You will also receive your duffel bag, which will be carried by the porters throughout the trek.
+This bag can hold up to 7 kg / 14 lbs in total, including your sleeping bag and air mattress if you choose to bring or rent them from us.
+Packing in layers works best for changing weather conditions along the trail. - A Porter for your Personal Belongings:We include a personal porter who is responsible for carrying your duffel bag.
 There is no additional fee for this.
 You will not have access to your duffel bag until your evening campsite.
 The duffel should not exceed 7kg which will include 4kg of clothes, 3 kg for your sleeping bag and sleeping mat.

 - Green Machine Porters: The men and women that make up our porter team are the most loyal, hardest working on the planet.
 They make magic happen, always with a smile and a helpful hand.
 They are responsible for carrying all the camping equipment and food, setting up and breaking down each campsite, assist the chef with all food preparation.
 By law, they can carry up to 20 kg max, which is a rule we take very seriously.
 For example, with a group of 8 trekkers there will be 15 porters.